BernardoMesa/dsp/02-editors.md

 What graphical editor will you use?
 How did you make your decision?
 What are some interesting features of your editor?
 What are some useful keyboard shortcuts for your editor?
 How do you customize your editor?

 >> I might end up using Sublime.
 I have seen other people use it, and apparently it can emulate Vim so re-learning Vim should be helpful when using Sublime.
-You customize Sublime by either modifying the settings files (which have a .sublime-settings extension) and save these files in the \Packages\User directory to prevent them being overiden during updates.
+You customize Sublime by modifying the settings files (JSON files with a .sublime-settings extension) and save these files in the 'C:\Users\UserName\AppData\Roaming\Sublime Text 3\Packages\User' directory to prevent them being overiden during updates.